Daniele Polencic

 2. You specified a non-existing tag for the image.

-3. The image that you're trying to retrieve belongs to a private registry, and Kubernetes doesn't have credentials to access it.
+3. The image you're trying to retrieve belongs to a private registry, and Kubernetes doesn't have credentials to access it.

 CrashLoopBackOff